Who will replace ousted Kevin McCarthy as the new House speaker?

 Kevin Hern

-Also confirmed to be in the running to take the gavel is Kevin Hern, the leader of the Republican Study Committee – the largest conservative caucus in the House.
+Kevin Hern, the leader of the Republican Study Committee – the largest conservative caucus in the House – was also rumoured to be in the running but is yet to officially join the race.

 Mr Hern is only in his third term in Congress making him a much less experienced politician than his competitors.